Web Crawler System Design

 What is Web Crawler?

-Web crawler (also known as a spider) is a system for downloading, storing, and analyzing web pages.
-It performs the task of organizing web pages that allow users to easily find information.
-This is done by collecting a few web pages and following links to gather new content.
+A web crawler (also known as a spider) is a system for downloading, storing, and analyzing web pages.
+It performs the task of organizing web pages so that users can easily find the information.
+For this, web crawlers collect a few web pages and follow links associated with those pages to gather new content.
+That's why web crawlers are one of the critical components of search engines.
+These search engines compile a collection of web pages, index them, and help users search the index for pages that match their queries.

 Use cases of web crawler